-Debt can sometimes feel really overwhelming to deal with.
-Maybe you take out a loan here, make a few extra purchases on your credit card there, and next thing you know, you’re swimming in debt without any idea of how you got there.
-While debt may not be an inherently bad thing, not handling it responsibly can get you into trouble.
+Debt can feel like an overwhelming part of life to deal with.
+Maybe you take out a loan or make a few extra purchases on your credit card.
+The next thing you know, you’re in debt without any idea of how you got there or how to get out of it.

-So, if you’re drowning in debt and wondering how you’re going to get out of the situation you’ve found yourself in, know that you’re not alone and that there are things you can do that may help to ease the burden.
+If you’re drowning in debt and wondering how you’re going to get out of the situation, know that you’re not alone.
+We all get in over our head.
+Take a deep breath, talk to a supportive friend and, if possible, seek financial assistance programs through free resources like SpringFour.
+There are things you can do that may help to ease the burden.

 1. Use Your Budget Effectively

 But what if you’re in this position in the first place because you don’t have a budget?
-Well, then you’re going to have to create one!
-There are all sorts of different budgeting techniques out there, so you’ll have to do some research to determine what works best for you.
-For example, if you have to account for the expenses of an entire family, a family budget may work best for you.
+Now is a good time to make one.
+There are all sorts of different budgeting techniques out there, so you’ll have to do some research to figure out what works best for you.
+For example, if you have to account for the expenses of an entire family, a family budget may be a good fit.
 If you think using only cash would help regulate your spending, you may want to try out an envelope budget.

 2. Pay More Than the Minimum

-With certain types of debt – usually revolving debt like credit cards and lines of credit – you are required to make minimum payments each billing cycle.
+With certain types of debt – usually revolving debt like credit cards and lines of credit – you’ll be required to make minimum payments.
 This is the minimum amount of money you’d need to pay to keep your account in good standing.
-However, if you want to make a substantial impact, you’ll want to try to pay more than the minimum when you can.
-The less you pay each cycle, the longer the debt drags out and the more you may end up paying in interest or in other charges that may accrue over time.
-While you may not have a ton of extra room in your budget, try your best to commit to paying off more than the bare minimum.
+But, if you want to make a bigger dent into your debt, you’ll want to try to pay more than the minimum when you can.
+The less you pay each cycle, the longer the debt drags out and the more you may end up paying in interest over time.

 3. Focus on Your Debt with the Highest Interest Rates

-Of all the debt you have, the ones with the highest interest rates may be the ones that are costing you the most, so it might make the most sense to deal with those ones first.
-Start by listing out all of the revolving debt you have and put it in order of highest to lowest interest rates.
+Of all the debt you have, the debt with the highest interest rates may be costing you the most, so it might make the most sense to deal with those ones first.
+Start by listing out all of the debt you have and put it in order of highest to lowest interest rates.
 Then start chipping away at the highest on your list first, while meeting at least the minimum payments of all your other accounts.

 4. Pause Your Credit Card Spending